incx07/flask-aws-rest/README.md

 # flask-aws-rest

-A simple web-application for AWS EC2 to store a metadata of images in RDS (PostgreSQL).
+A simple web-application for AWS EC2 to store images in S3 bucket and metadata of images in RDS (PostgreSQL).

 An application has some endpoints:
 - to show the name of the region and AZ the application is running in;
 - to show, delete and upload images to S3 bucket;